AlbertoSH/Ego/README.md

                 .build();
         MongoClient client = new MongoClient("localhost:27017", options)

-7. You can now create your I*EgoCreate, I*EgoRead classes with that `MongoClient` and a database name:
+7. You can now create your I\*EgoCreate, I\*EgoRead classes with that `MongoClient` and a database name:
-  * I recommend you to declare your variables as interfaces so you can change the implementation whenever you want

         ISimpleItemEgoCreate create = new SimpleItemEgoCreate(client, "ego");
         ISimpleItemEgoRead read = new SimpleItemEgoRead(client, "ego");

+8. Dont't forget to close the connection!!!

+        MongoClient client = ...
+        // Use the client...
+        client.close();

 **You have a use example at `test` folder**